 From paralysis to disc injury, recovering from spinal injuries is often a long hard battle.
 The best opportunity for recovery is through medical attention and aggressive physical therapy begun as quickly as possible.
 This can be tricky as in many cases, symptoms from a spinal injury can be slow in presenting themselves.
 While each case is different, if there is continued lack of function after 12 months of beginning treatment, the damage is – in many cases – likely permanent.

 If you or someone you know has experienced a spinal injury, we would welcome the opportunity to speak with you about your options.
 We are known throughout the San Diego community for providing diligent and aggressive representation.
-Contact the offices of the Gilleon Law Firm for a free consultation.
+Contact the offices of the Gilleon Law Firm, APC for a free consultation.